-Cardiovascular disease is the second leading cause of death behind cancer: a heart attack occurs every 5 seconds, a stroke every 6 seconds, 17 million people die each year from heart disease.
+Cardiovascular disease is the second leading cause of death: a heart attack occurs every 5 seconds, a stroke every 6 seconds, 17 million people die each year from heart disease.
 According to the World Health Organization, half of deaths and disability cases resulting from a heart attack or stroke could be prevented by acting on cholesterol levels.

 What is Cholesterol?